The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-Indeed, here above the independent derivation of the Dirac equation is given.
-Nevertheless, some questions arises.
-The main is about essential use of van der Waerden's derivation, which was cited in the Kramers paper, see Ref.
-[14] and the text above.
-Moreover, at the end of the paper [14] Kramers appealed to van der Waerden [17, 18] again "Since $\chi^{2}_{+}, \chi_{+}\chi_{-}$ and $\chi^{2}_{-}$ transform like $-\psi^{*2}_{-}, \psi^{*}_{-}\psi^{*}_{+},-\psi^{*2}_{+}$ we see that $\chi_{+}$ and $\chi_{-}$ transform like $\psi^{*}_{-}$ and $-\psi^{*}_{+}$ respectively; this result is well known from \textit{van der Waerden's} analysis."
+The derivation presented above constitutes a genuinely independent route to the Dirac equation.
+Nevertheless, certain questions of priority and influence deserve consideration.
+The principal one concerns the extent to which Kramers drew upon van der Waerden's results, which are explicitly cited in his paper~\cite{Real-14} and in the discussion above.
+Indeed, at the close of~\cite{Real-14}, Kramers again invoked van der Waerden~\cite{Real-17,Real-18}, noting that the transformation properties of the two-component wave functions---specifically, that $\chi^{2}_{+}, \chi_{+}\chi_{-}$ and $\chi^{2}_{-}$ transform like $-\psi^{*2}_{-}, \psi^{*}_{-}\psi^{*}_{+},-\psi^{*2}_{+}$, so that $\chi_{+}$ and $\chi_{-}$ transform like $\psi^{*}_{-}$ and $-\psi^{*}_{+}$ respectively---were already well established through van der Waerden's analysis.

-Our remark is as follows.
-If we are going to believe that Kramers fulfilled his derivation in the year 1928 only few weaks later from Dirac we can only guess how it looks like without van der Waerden's results.
+If one accepts that Kramers completed his derivation in 1928, only a few weeks after Dirac, the question naturally arises as to what form it would have assumed in the absence of van der Waerden's group-theoretical framework.
+This remains, of course, a matter of speculation; what can be said with certainty is that the two lines of investigation---Kramers' physical, Hamiltonian-based approach and van der Waerden's algebraic one---were deeply complementary.